 Training—Required to participate in fall and spring training and any in-service sessions.

-The Resident Advisor position is a paid student employment opportunity.
+The Resident Assistant position is a paid student employment opportunity.
 Students do not have to be work study eligible.
-In addition to pay, RAs also get some other SUPER benefits:
+In addition to pay, RAs also get some other great benefits!

 - $290 stipend paid every two weeks

 - RAs get an account credit for half of the default meal plan each semester